 A local 3-pack is a SERP feature containing a map and a list of three local businesses as rich results.
 Local 3-packs are usually shown for queries about nearby businesses or organizations.

-Unfortunately for businesses, when a user clicks on an image, they’ll be taken to Google Images, not the website that the image is from.
+Unfortunately for businesses, when a user clicks on an image, they’re taken to Google Images, not the website that the image is from.

 The example below shows an image pack returned for the query “cat chasing mouse:”

-The image below shows site links for different pages on the Oberlo website.
+The image below shows site links for different pages on the Shopify website.